Myrarkvisl – salmon and trout fishing, Iceland

 Whilst there are trout spread along the entire length of the river, the majority inhabit the upper beats above the canyon stretch.
 They are free risers and very aggressive, actively hunting out any struggling insect.
 The trout in the lower section, although fewer, tend to be larger with fish of four and five pounds not uncommon.

-As the season progresses into July the first salmon begin to appear in the river.
+As the season progresses into mid-June the first salmon begin to appear in the river.
 As they spread out through the system they can be targeted through the lower section and in the canyon.
+After the middle of July, the runs increase and you can expect all of the beats to start producing salmon.
 Mýrarkvísl shares its salmon with the well-known Laxa I Adaldal and these fish are often larger multi-sea wintered fish.
 The big powerful salmon offer an exciting prospect in the small clear river.

 Fishing on the Langavatn Lake is also included.
 The lake holds a large stock of small Arctic char along with good sized brown trout.
 The fishing here offers a nice break from the river and both species can be targeted with traditional wet flies and dries fished on floating lines.
 Above the lake is a little river called Geitafellsá which flows through meadows just by the lodge before ending up in the lake.
 It is not dissimilar to a small chalkstream and is best fished on calm warmer days when it is perfect for dry fly fishing.